Arcticons-Team/Arcticons/other/scripts/Readme.md

 - **Duplicate Appfilter Entries:** Finds and displays duplicate entries in the appfilter XML file.
 - **Missing Drawables:** Identifies non-existent drawables in the appfilter XML file.

-### How to Run

-1. Open a terminal.
-2. Navigate to the directory containing the script.
-3. Run the script with the necessary command line arguments.

 ## 2. Check Drawable